pvp51/Clickstream-Hadoop/README.md

 externally, what page is most often linked to from within Wikipedia, and what page is most often linked to from other (referrer missing) (Parth)

-## Dev Notes

-* Please copy dataset under src/main/resources (Ryan - just saw this now, moved and done)
-* If you can figure out, for some reason the code is maven building at JRE 1.5 instead 1.8.
-Not a blocker, but good if we can resolve it.
-(Ryan - changed the pox file for newer version)

 ## NextClick